unphased/nexrad-level-2-data/README.md

 |5|Volume Coverage Pattern|Overview of the scanning paramaters|
 |7|Volume Coverage Pattern|Overview of the scanning paramaters|
 |31|Digital Radar Data Generic Format|Reflectivity and velocity data

+## Source Data Documentation
+You can find more information on how radar data is encoded at [NOAA](https://www.roc.noaa.gov/WSR88D/BuildInfo/Files.aspx) mainly in the document [ICD FOR RDA/RPG - Build RDA 20.0/RPG 20.0 (PDF)](https://www.roc.noaa.gov/wsr88d/PublicDocs/ICDs/2620002U.pdf)

 ## Acknowledgements
 This work is based on the project of [Unidata](https://github.com/Unidata/thredds/blob/master/cdm/src/main/java/ucar/nc2/iosp/nexrad2/)